PProvost/www.peterprovost.org/source/_posts/2013-07-26-deleting-hyper-v-machines-fast.md

 It is important to note that if you intend to keep the as-running VHD file for use with another VM, this technique will not work.
 Basically that scenario is why the slowness exists today.
-The Hyper-V tool assumes you do want to use it or keep it, so it merges the whole thing together before deleting the virtual machine.
+The Hyper-V tool assumes you do want to reuse the machine at some point, so it merges the whole thing together before deleting the virtual machine.

-In my case I'm bailing on the whole machine so this is perfect for me.
-Any files or data that I have on that machine is very self-contained, and is most likely in a source repository somewhere, on my SkyDrive or on a share.
-If you really do want to keep the VHD after deleting the machine, you should look elsewhere for a solutions.
+In my case I'm bailing on the whole machine.
+I don't care about the VHD when I'm done.
+I really mean "delete", so this is perfect for me.
+Any files or data I have on the machine are either in a source repo, on my SkyDrive, on a share, or easy to backup manually.

+So this in an acceptable tradeoff for me, but if you really need to keep the VHD after deleting the machine, you should look elsewhere for a solutions.

 **WARNING: A note about Windows versions**

 I've had this Hyper-V machine for quite a while.
-Since I'm pretty much always using it and since don't have physical access to it, I am still running Windows 2008 R2 Enterprise.
+Since I'm pretty much always using it and don't have physical access to it, I am still running Windows 2008 R2 Enterprise.
 If you are using a different version of Windows Server, or are using Windows 8 Hyper-V, the specifics may be different, or this whole thing may not even be relevant.
 YMMV.